marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 * Prep werewolf encounter
 * Make Vampire/vampire spawn notes for wiki front page
 * Figure out what Van Richten knows about Baba Lysaga
-* Figure out what I want to do about Mad Mage
 * Read up on Amber Temple/Argynvostholt

 #### Vallaki